 Heat tortillas one at a time for a minute or so in a dry cast-iron frying pan.
 Fill each tortilla with a generous amount of shredded chicken, some blue cheese coleslaw, and additional sprinkles of crumbled blue cheese if desired.
 Serve right away, with extra Frank’s Red Hot Sauce to add at the table if desired.

 If you use low-carb flour tortillas, this recipe should be approved for most low-carb eating plans.
 For the South Beach Diet, this would be considered Phase Two because of the tortillas.
-This shredded Buffalo chicken would also be delicious served over salad or inside lettuce wraps if you want a gluten-free option.
+This shredded Buffalo chicken would also be delicious served over salad or inside lettuce wraps if you want a Keto or gluten-free option.